 Leigh Town Hall, Market St, Leigh WN7 1DY

-Be a part of this superb 10k in Leigh Town Centre, now in its second year.
+Be a part of this superb 10k in Leigh Town Centre, now in its third year.
 Run Britain licenced, accurately measured and chip timed.
-All runners receive uniquely designed medal to all finishers.
+All runners receive a uniquely designed medal.

-Wigan and Leigh Hospice is the partner charity for this event and we encourage you to support it.
-This is a local charity which provides vital support to over 1,000 people with incurable life-limiting illnesses every year.
+Wigan and Leigh Hospice is the partner charity for this event.
+By taking part you will help the charity care for over 1,000 people with a life-limiting illness and those closest to them every year.

 Entry into the event is compulsory.
 All runners, joggers and walkers of any ability can join in the fun as long as you are over 15 years of age on the day of the event.